Mounir Bouziane

-Mounir Bouziane (born 5 February 1991) is a French professional footballer who plays as a forward.
+Mounir Bouziane (born 5 February 1991) is a French professional footballer who most recently played as a forward for Eintracht Trier.

 Career

 Born in Saint-Louis, Haut-Rhin, Bouziane started his career with local club Saint-Louis Neuweg before joining the youth ranks of RC Strasbourg.
 In 2009, he made the switch to German football, joining SC Freiburg's reserve team in the Regionalliga.
-In 2013, Bouziane moved to Mainz 05 II, signing a one year contract with the club.
+In 2013, Bouziane moved to Mainz 05 II, signing a one-year contract with the club.
 On 26 July 2014, he made his 3.
 Liga debut for Mainz, scoring a goal against Arminia Bielefeld in the opening match of the season.

 On 22 January 2017, he made his Bundesliga debut for Mainz 05 in a 0–0 draw against 1.
 FC Köln, when he came on as a substitute for Jairo Samperio in the 77th minute.

+Personal life

+Born in France, Bouziane is of Algerian descent.
+In summer 2022 he married German footballer Chiara Bouziane (née Loos).